publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLXI/m__us_usc_t16_s450cc.md

  __Preservation and Administration of Castle Clinton National Monument__

     Study by New York City National Shrines Advisory Board concerning preservation and administration of Castle Clinton National Monument, see [act Aug.
 11, 1955, ch.
-779][/us/act/1955-08-11/ch779], [69 Stat.
-632][/us/stat/69/632], set out in a note under [section 102303 of Title 54][/us/usc/t54/s102303], National Park Service and Related Programs.
+779][/us/act/1955-08-11/ch779], §§ 1, 2, [69 Stat.
+632][/us/stat/69/632], which is classified as a note under [section 102303 of Title 54][/us/usc/t54/s102303], National Park Service and Related Programs.

 ----------